Computational Literacies Lab

 • the principal is accountable for the writing.

 For example, if your friend is sick and you buy a card with a pre-written message inside, hoping they get better soon, you are the principal (you will get credit for sending a nice message, or you'll be held responsible if the card causes offense) but you are not the animator or the author.
-Another example: when a business exective asks a secretary to write a letter for them, the executive is the principal and the secretary is the animator.
+Another example: when a business executive asks a secretary to write a letter for them, the executive is the principal and the secretary is the animator.
 They may share the author role.

 When you contribute code, you are expected to take on the author and the principal role.
 That is, you must be prepared to explain in detail what the code is doing, and why this approach is better than alternatives (the author role); you are also responsible for the code, including any harm it may do (creating security vulnerabilities, unintended consequences, or even just wasting reviwers' time).